David Moffat: Denver, Northwestern and Pacific Railway (Moffat Line)

 David H. Moffat and his business associates established the Denver, Northwestern and Pacific Railway.
 It originated in Denver and was planned to terminate in Salt Lake City, Utah, though it went bankrupt before reaching that city.
 Moffat built his own depot for his railroad at Fifteenth and Bassett, which was three blocks west of Denver's Union Station.
 By 1913, reorganized as the Denver & Salt Lake Railway, it reached Craig in Moffat County, Colorado, along the Colorado-Utah border.

 Moffat Tunnel

 David Moffat envisioned a tunnel through the continental divide west of Denver.
 Construction of the Moffat Tunnel took place from 1923 to 1927.
 It was officially opened on February 28, 1928, with much fanfare and several trainloads of special guests in attendance at the East Portal.
 D&SL locomotive 205, a 2-6-6-0 compound locomotive, pulled the first official passenger train through the new tunnel.
-The Moffat Tunnel is 6.2 miles long and is the 6th largest tunnel on earth.
+The Moffat Tunnel is 6.2 miles long.